Equities data

 Direct prop feeds only

-Databento's equity data is sourced from the
+Databento’s equities data is sourced directly from each exchange.

 Direct feedsDatabento | SIPsMost data providers | |